-In this context, for 2019 it remains essential to permanently monitor the performance of our raw materials, the control and ratio-
+In this context, for 2019 it remains essential to permanently monitor the performance of our raw materials, the control and rationalization of spending, and the continuity of our value proposition focused on a profitable growth for our shareholders.

-Economic value generated and distributed (Colombian pesos, mi- lions) 2018 (EVC) Total income: net sales plus income from financial investments and the sale of assets.
+Economic value generated and distributed (Colombian pesos, millions) 2018 (EVC) Total income: net sales plus income from financial investments and the sale of assets.
 1,522,688 (EVD) Operating costs: payments to suppliers, royalties and facilitation payments.
 1,235,291 (EVD) Total wages and social benefits for employees: total payments made to employees and social contributions, not including future payment contributions.
 156,268 (EVD) Payments to capital providers: dividends paid out to shareholders of all types.
 44,784 (EVD) Payments to governments: all the company's taxes, contributions and sanctions, including payments to regulatory bodies.
 18,489 (EVD) Investments in the community: voluntary contributions and the investment of funds in the community.
-209 Total EVD (excluding income) 1,455,041 Economic value retained (EVR) = EVG - EVD 67,647
+209 Total EVD (excluding income) 1,455,041 ■ Economic value retained (EVR) = EVG - EVD 67,647

-Elisa Sotomonte, Vice-President of Finance and Supply Chain, Alianza Team\
+Elisa Sotomonte, Vice-President of Finance and Supply Chain, Alianza Team

-To continue to consolidate critical processes, aiming to automate the processes in order to produce reports with in-depth analyses that will create value and contribute to appropriate decision-making.

-Expand the solution business towards consumers, industry and retail.

-To strengthen a culture of risk management, based on a holistic perspective that will enhance internal control and compliance, reinforcing the importance of the three internal control fronts, supported by monitoring and communication of related information throughout our operations.
+- To continue to consolidate critical processes, aiming to automate the processes in order to produce reports with in-depth analyses that will create value and contribute to appropriate decision-making. - Expand the solution business towards consumers, industry and retail. - To strengthen a culture of risk management, based on a holistic perspective that will enhance internal control and compliance, reinforcing the importance of the three internal control fronts, supported by monitoring and communication of related information throughout our operations.